 Outstanding Early Investigator Award

 This award recognizes an outstanding research effort by an early-stage investigator in the field of sleep research.
 The basis for evaluation of a candidate is a single, peer-reviewed publication reporting original research (not a review), supported by a senior investigator’s letter of recommendation that must address specific elements described below.
 The candidate must be the first author, and the article must be published or accepted for publication in 2020.

-The award consists of a plaque and a travel honorarium to be applied toward travel to SLEEP 2018, the Annual Meeting of the Associated Professional Sleep Societies.
-The plaque and honorarium will be presented at a ceremony at SLEEP 2018, during the SRS Club Hypnos Reception, Sunday evening, June 3, 2018 in Baltimore, MD.
+The award consists of a plaque and a travel honorarium to be applied toward travel to SLEEP 2019, the Annual Meeting of the Associated Professional Sleep Societies.
+The plaque and honorarium will be presented at a ceremony at SLEEP 2019, during the SRS Club Hypnos Reception, Sunday evening, June 9, 2019 in San Antonio, TX.

 To be eligible, the candidate must: